AdrianBaugh/PetSittingService/web/docs/createPlaylist.md

 - `MusicPlaylistClient`: It is an API client used to interact with the backend playlist API.
 - `Header`: Is a [component](https://dev.to/xavortm/what-are-components-in-the-front-end-and-why-do-we-need-them-2o2p) that adds a header to the webpage.
 - `BindingClass`: This class provides utility methods for binding class methods to the class instance.
 It helps in handling `this` context issues in JavaScript.
 (Binding of `this` is an advanced Javascript concept)
-- `DataStore`: This is a utility module that stores data from our API and serves as a intermediary between the API and what is rendered to the page.
+- `DataStore`: This is a utility module that stores data from our API and serves as an intermediary between the API and what is rendered to the page.

 ## 2. CreatePlaylist Class:
 ```javascript